Discretized Keiper/Li approach to the Riemann Hypothesis: Appendix: Centered variant

-Numerically though (with all our tests of \S~4 admitting centered variants), we saw all changes from the non-centered data (main text) to be slight, especially for $n \gg 1$, aside from the overall factor $\sqrt{\tilde w}$ in (\ref{CRH}). \end{appendix}
+Numerically though (all our tests of \S~4 admit centered versions), the deviations we observed from the non-centered data (main text) were all slight, especially so for $n \gg 1$, aside from the overall factor $\sqrt{\tilde w}$ in (\ref{CRH}). \end{appendix}